Spring Garden Revival

 Pembroke Building Department Requirements for Artificial Grass Installation Permits

 Before installing artificial grass, property owners must obtain permits from the Building Department.
 Projects are reviewed for impervious surface limits and zoning compliance, with the Planning Board involved for significant site alterations.
 Homeowners should also review HOA or deed restrictions.
 Required documentation includes site plans, property surveys, drainage calculations, material specifications, and proof of contractor licensing and insurance.
-Permit fees apply, and review timelines typically range from 2–4 weeks.
-Inspections are scheduled at key project milestones, and a completion certificate is issued upon final approval.
-Properties near wetlands or protected areas require additional Conservation Commission coordination.
+Fees are assessed based on project scope, with review timelines typically 2–4 weeks.
+Inspections are scheduled at key stages, and a completion certificate is issued upon final approval.

 Pembroke Building & Inspectional Services